Culture

 Ash Unplugged: Yeh Hi Hai Right Choice Baby, Aha!

-The actor’s early alter ego in the 1993 Lehar Pepsi ad had exuded a cool irreverence and a certain mystery.
-Her character Sanjana — who has nostalgic value now — had, even in that brief appearance in a white shirt and trousers, reflected the confidence of an emerging modern India and spawned several namesakes.
-However, Aishwarya Rai Bachchan’s 21st appearance at the Cannes Film Festival, while dominating feeds, also saw trolls liberally taking potshots at her shimmering hooded Sophia Couture gown and her other fashion choices.
-ANURADHA MAHINDRA, Founder-Editor, Verve, notes how the 49-year-old role model, who has resiliently borne the brunt of naysayers in recent years, continues to stand up to the never-ending onslaught of ageist and misogynistic challenges and considers how she can do more to inspire the generations to come…
+The actor’s early alter ego — Sanjana — in her brief but stylish appearance in the 1993 Lehar Pepsi ad had reflected the confidence of an emerging modern India.
+But Aishwarya Rai Bachchan’s 21st appearance at the Cannes Film Festival last year, while dominating feeds, saw trolls taking potshots at her fashion choices.
+ANURADHA MAHINDRA, Founder-Editor, Verve, notes how the 49-year-old continues to stand up to ageist and misogynistic challenges…

 On the last Saturday in May, as the sun set over the azure waters of the French Riviera, the Croisette would have worn a deserted look, as tourists, media and celebrities packed their backpacks or Louis Vuitton luggage, as the case may be, and bade farewell to the 76th Cannes Film Festival, held every year at the resort city that hugs a neat curve of France’s south-east Mediterranean coastline.
 The red carpet, mottled with stiletto jabs, would have been rolled up, denuding the renovated Palais des Festivals building of the pomp and grandeur it had sported since May 16.